Petro’s messages on his arrival in power

 Already at his lectern, Petro promised to fully comply with the Peace Agreement with the FARC and follow the recommendations of the Truth Commission, implement a production economy in search of wealth for all, he moderated his speech by inviting the rich to pay taxes with pride and made ten promises for his term.

-Tears returned at the close with the promise of uniting Colombia and with the story of the Arhuaca girl who, in her possession of yesteryear in Santa Marta, spoke to her about forgiveness.
+Tears returned at the close with the promise of uniting Colombia and with the story of the Arhuaca girl who, in her possession of yesteryear in Santa Marta, spoke to her regarding forgiveness.
 He finished his intervention with a broken voice and before the penetrating gaze of his wife, Verónica Alcocer.

 There were moments of applause.
 His promises of peace, gender equality, and an economy without coal and oil drew applause.
 Even in the audience a woman shouted “Petro, I love you” as if the politician, more than a president, were a rock star.
 Despite the jubilation, there were also taunts like the ones that were heard every time they called King Felipe of Spain or the president of Ecuador, Guillermo Lasso.